 Nearly 7,000 languages are spoken around the world.
 Up to 1,800 languages still likely need Bible translation to begin.

 Wycliffe Bible Translators USA celebrates 75 years as an organization.

 Less than 700 of the world’s 7,000+ languages have the complete Bible, with an additional 2,642 that have either the New Testament or different books.
-That totals almost 3,000 languages with some Scripture!
+That totals more than 3,300 languages with some Scripture!
 But the work isn’t done yet!
 It’s estimated there are more than 1,600 languages that likely need Bible translation to begin.
 And Wycliffe is working faster than ever to help reach them with the life‑changing message of the gospel.